valeriemiliteeva/Bang2.0ProjectDB/README.md

 Grades for Week 8:

-Aidan: 5/5 Great participation and helped me with researching how to pull data from a file.
+Aidan: 5/5 Great participation and helpeds me with researching how to pull data from a file.
 Got github working and was able to commit from the first time I explainned it to the group and was very helpful with project running smoothly.